BrenoMancini/breno_proj/README.md

 - Press '1' to switch to character 1.
 - Press '2' to switch to character 2.

+Note: If you encounter an error while compiling on UE5 for the first time, it could be due to the version of Visual Studio used on the project.
+In such cases, you can resolve the issue by following these steps:

+- Pushing Live Coding.
+- Refresh the problematic node that's causing the issue.

+or
+- Manually compile the code on Visual Studio (sln) project

 ## Data Structure
 The entire structure is designed for quick adjustments without requiring code changes.
 They can be adjsuted on Data tables set under the folder "DATA".